Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 must exceed the difficulty of the action with the roll to take effect.

 As a reminder: Stunts are special, interesting descriptions of a character’s action.
-By their nature, they *cannot* be repeated over and over again in the same scene.
+By their very nature, *Stunt Effects cannot be repeated over and over—*they would cease to be a Stunt.

 The Stunt Effects should be treated as examples, not an exhausted list.